cronokirby/alchemy/README.md

 This is the stable documentation for the library, I highly recommend going through it, as most of the relevant information resides there.

+### QuickStart
+Run `mix alchemy.init` to generate a template bot file for your project.

 ### Getting Started
 The first thing we need to do is define some kind of application for our bot.